 V.A.
-Physical Parameters
+Physical parameters

 In writing special routines for MORSE, an understanding of the variables in several standard commons is essential.
 The primary common is NUTRON, and its variables for each particle are defined in Table 5.
 Each particle has a unique NAME (an integer).
 These particle parameters are stored in an area of blank common called the "neutron bank" and are processed in order of the largest NAME (reverse order from creation in SOURCE).
-The NAMEX is the integer associated with the original source particle and will differ from NAME for new particles created from splitting, fission neutrons, or neutron-produced gamma rays.
-Most of the parameters in NUTRON common given to the new particles are the same as those for the parent particle.
+The NAMEX is the integer associated with the original source particle and will differ from NAME for new particles created from splitting and generated particles (fission neutrons or neutron-produced gamma rays).
+These generated particles are given the other parameters in NUTRON common the same as those for the parent particle.
 Primary-secondary particles (neutrons or gamma rays) are distinguished only by the energy group indices, IG and IGO (see Section III.A).
-The physical locations in the geometry where the variables in Table 5 may change are those of (1) source events, (2) pre-collision (scattering) events, (3) post-scattering events, (4) internal (geometry media, region, or input zone) boundary crossings, and (5) outer boundary escapes.
+The physical locations in the geometry where the variables in Table 5 may change are (1) source events, (2) pre-collision (scattering) events, (3) post-scattering events, (4) internal (geometry media, region, or input zone) boundary crossings, and (5) outer boundary escapes.
 On a boundary the current (present) parameters are for the volume about to be entered and the previous parameters for the volume just left.
 At a collision site these are the pre- and post-collision parameters.
-It is the statistical weight that is ultimately used to score the desired results, and an understanding of the code and physical meanings of WATE, OLDWT, and WTBC is necessary for creating user routines.
+It is the statistical weight that is ultimately used to score the desired results, and